Hòa Hảo: Sect crisis

 Trying to preserve the Bình Xuyên, French Prime Minister Edgar Faure declared Diệm's government incompetent.
 While Collins was in Washington, Ély spoke with Randolph Kidder, the acting U.S. ambassador, and urged the Americans to join with France to depose Diệm.
 Kidder did not know what the official U.S. government policy on Diệm was, so he spoke with uncertainty.
 While Kidder and Ely were arguing, 200 people gathered in the Saigon Town Hall to declare the General Assembly of the Democratic and Revolutionary Forces of the Nation.
 General Nguyễn Giác Ngộ (1897–1967) of the Hòa Hảo, accompanied by Trình Minh Thế and Nguyễn Thành Phương of the Cao Đại, led the assembly.
 Its members tore down a large photograph of Bảo Đại, hurled it out the window, and stomped on it in the street before the meeting started, and proceeded to condemn the French and their allies.
 The assembly then drafted a list of demands that included Bảo Đại's abdication, the removal of all French forces, and the formation of a new government headed by Diệm.
 They formed a committee to deliver the demands to the government, but when they arrived at the palace, they discovered General Nguyễn Văn Vy in Diệm's office, declaring that he was taking over the army as Bảo Đại had instructed.
 Vy was taken hostage and compelled to cancel his plans by several members of the committee.
 After a paratroop colonel threatened Diệm, he let Vy go, and Vy left the next day for Paris.
 By this point, reports of the clashes in South Vietnam had reached the United States, sparking an outpouring of support for Diệm among Congressmen and the general public.
-Collins' judgment was no longer acceptable to Eisenhower and Dulles, and the president opted to completely back Diệm.
+Collins' judgment was no longer acceptable to President Eisenhower and Dulles, and the president opted to completely back Diệm.

-The VNA wiped out the Bình Xuyên remnants in a matter of a few months, save for a few minor groups that joined with the Việt Minh.
-Generals Ngộ, Ba Cụt, Soái, and Thành Nguyên of the Hòa Hảo declared war on the Saigon government in late May 1955, furious that they had not granted the Hòa Hảo enough privileges.
+Furious that the Hòa Hảo had not been granted enough privileges, the four generals of the Hoà Hảo - Lâm Thành Nguyên, Ba Cụt, Trần Văn Soái, and Nguyễn Giác Ngộ - declared war on the Saigon government in late May 1955.
 They knew that a direct confrontation with the VNA would be catastrophic, so they burned down their bases and dispersed their army of 16,000 men into the jungle to operate as guerrillas.
 The Americans did not discourage Diệm from fighting back this time.
-The VNA, led by General Dương Văn Minh, went on an offensive on 5 June and, by mid-June, the army had crushed Soái's forces near the Cambodian border, forcing him to retreat into Cambodia.
-Ngộ and Thành Nguyên, disappointed by the rebellion's ineffectiveness, surrendered and turned over their armies to Saigon; the guerrilla struggle in South Vietnam was only maintained by Ba Cụt.
-For the rest of 1955, 20,000 army men pursued Ba Cụt's 3,000-strong army across the countryside.
+The VNA, led by General Dương Văn Minh, went on an offensive on 5 June and, by mid-June, the army had crushed Soái's force near the Cambodian border, forcing him to retreat into Cambodia.
+Ngộ and Nguyên, disappointed by the rebellion's ineffectiveness, surrendered and turned over their armies to Saigon.
+Only Ba Cụt was left to continue the fighting.
+For the rest of 1955, the Republic army would pursue Ba Cụt's 3,000 men across the countryside.